Best Practice...

 -

-Measurement & Reporting - Flow Metrics gauge support's primary factor of good experience - attentiveness.
+SLM | Measurement & Reporting - Flow Metrics gauge support's primary experience factor - attentiveness.

 -